-Kristen Kucera, Assistant Professor, Department of Exercise and Sport Science.
-Work related musculoskeletal disorders and exposure assessment; sports injury epidemiology; Surveillance of sports and occupational injuries.
+Dr. Kristen Kucera, Associate Professor, Department of Exercise and Sport Science.
+Work-related musculoskeletal disorders and exposure assessment; sports injury epidemiology; Surveillance of sports and occupational injuries

 Dr. Kristen Hassmiller Lich, Associate Professor Health Policy and Management.
 Complex systems, systems dynamics, opioid overdose, transportation injury

 Dr. Jason P. Mihalik, Associate Professor, Department of Exercise and Sport Science.
 Impact biomechanics, concussion prevention, concussion management, military health

-Dr. Johna Register-Mihalik, Assistant Professor, Department of Exercise and Sport Science.
-Traumatic brain injury (TBI); behavorial change; concussion disclosure; concussion management.
+Dr. Johna Register-Mihalik, Associate Professor, Department of Exercise and Sport Science.
+Traumatic brain injury (TBI); behavioral change; concussion disclosure; concussion management